jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-36.md

 Heavy taxes become an obligation and tradition, because the increases took place gradually, and no one knows specifically who increased them or levied them.
 They lie upon the subjects like an obligation and tradition.

 The assessments increase beyond the limits of equity.
 The result is that the interest of the subjects in cultural enterprises disappears, since when they compare expenditures and taxes with their income and gain and see the little profit they make, they lose all hope.
 Therefore, many of them refrain from all cultural activity.

-The result is that the total taxIII.
+III.
 The Great Mosque of TunisIV.
 Minbar and Maqsurah of the Great Mosque of al-QayrawanV.
 Minbar and Maqsurah of the Great Mosque of al-Qayrawan= detailV1.
 The Minaret of the Great Mosque of al-Qayrawan

-revenue goes down, as (the number of) the individual assessments goes down.
+The result is that the total tax revenue goes down, as the number of the individual assessments goes down.

 Often, when the decrease is noticed, the amounts of individual imposts are increased.
 This is considered a means of compensating for the decrease.
 Finally, individual imposts and assessments reach their limit.
 It would be of no avail to increase them further.
 The costs of all cultural enterprise are now too high, the taxes are too heavy, and the